Be money smart

 Food costs

-Homemade food is not only healthier but so much more cost effective.
-Taking a packed lunch onto campus will save you £££ over time.
+Homemade food is not only healthier but so much cheaper.
+Taking a packed lunch to campus every day will save you so much money over an academic year.
 Learn how to cook and say goodbye to those expensive takeaways!

 food costs,finance,student finance,help with finance